Griflongtin/react-tap-room/README.md

 ## Description

-_Helps employees and customers keep track and buy Beer._
+_Helps employees and customers keep track and buy Beer.
+With a login for the employees.
+The UserName is: Tyler, The Password is: Is-the-Best._

 ## Struggle